CareEdge Group: Involvement in the Infrastructure Leasing & Financial Services Crisis

 CareEdge Group, along with other credit rating agencies such as ICRA Limited, assigned credit ratings to Infrastructure Leasing & Financial Services (IL&FS) and its subsidiaries.
 During the period of IL&FS's financial difficulties, CareEdge and other agencies maintained high ratings for IL&FS entities, with downgrades occurring after defaults began.

 An audit conducted by Grant Thornton found that IL&FS management provided incomplete or inaccurate information, which affected the rating processes of CareEdge and other agencies.
-This contributed to challenges in reflecting IL&FS's financial condition in the ratings in a timely manner.
+This contributed to challenges in reflecting IL&FS's financial condition in the ratings on time.

 The Securities and Exchange Board of India (SEBI) reviewed the rating processes and imposed penalties on CareEdge and ICRA for procedural lapses identified in connection with the IL&FS matter.
 The issuer-pays model, used by CareEdge and other rating agencies, has been noted by analysts as a potential source of conflicts of interest in the credit rating industry.

 An independent inquiry into the leadership of Rajesh Mokashi, who served as CEO of CareEdge during the IL&FS events, found no evidence of wrongdoing on his part.
 Following these events, CareEdge appointed Ajay Mahanjan as CEO, and in 2022, Mehul Pandya was promoted internally to lead the group.